joncourt/C4-PlantUML-Extensions/README.md

-# Defunct and no longer maintained.
+# Defunct and no longer maintained
 Please instead use the stdlib version of c4 tooling from: https://github.com/plantuml-stdlib/C4-PlantUML